ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The AS retrieves the pending request based on the handle and issues an access token and returns this to the client instance.
+The AS retrieves the pending request by looking up the pending grant request associated with the presented continuation access token.
+Seeing that the grant is approved, the AS issues an access token and returns this to the client instance.

 ~~~ http-message